verhoevenv/OpenNotrium/README.md

 How to build - Windows - Visual Studio
 --------------------

-These instructions have been tested on Visual Studio Community 2015, which is free to download.
+These instructions have been tested on Visual Studio Community 2013 and 2015, which are both free to download.
 Other versions of Visual Studio might or might not work, but the instructions below should still apply.
 Alternatively, it might be possible to use MinGW to build OpenNotrium, if you manage to do so, please let us know!

 1. Install CMake